 Gypsy Moths in Fairfax County

-You can help the Forest Pest Branch detect gypsy moth infestations by keeping an eye out for the caterpillars in the spring and searching your property for egg masses later in the year.
-The female moths will lay their eggs starting in mid-July.
-The egg masses are tan colored and can be seen on the trunks and upper branches of trees or in sheltered areas, such as under the eves of houses or in wood piles.
+You can help detect gypsy moth infestations by keeping an eye out for the caterpillars in the spring and searching your property for egg masses later in the year.
+Female moths will lay their eggs starting in mid-July.
+Egg masses are tan colored and can be seen on tree trunks and undersides of branches or in sheltered areas, such as under the eaves of houses or in wood piles.

 The Forest Pest Branch needs your help finding the next big infestation of gypsy moths.
 Become a part of a volunteer group to monitor for egg masses on public or park land by visiting Fairfax County Gypsy Moth Volunteer Monitoring Web page.